thejerf/suture/README.md

 suture uses semantic versioning.

+* 3.0.1:
+  * Calling ".Stop()" on an unstarted supervisor now panics.
+This is superior to its previous behavior, which is hanging forever.
+    This is justified by the fact that the Supervisor can't provide its guarantees about how services are started and stopped if it is not itself started and stopped correctly.
+Further pushing me in this direction is that it's fairly easy to use the Supervisor correctly.
 * 3.0:
   * Added a default jitter of up to 50% on the restart intervals.
 While this is a backwards-compatible change from a source perspective, this